 The combined forces of street protest and pressure from the Arab congresses failed to halt or even slow the progress of the Zionist movement.
 The Balfour Declaration was incorporated into resolutions of the San Remo conference in April 1920 where four allied powers – Britain, France, Italy and Japan – agreed that Britain would be given a mandate to ensure the establishment of the ‘Jewish National Home’.
 The Zionist movement had thus succeeded not only in its goal to gain recognition but also to win active support from the allied powers in the colonisation of Palestine.

-However, the events between the British government issuing the Balfour Declaration in 1917 and its ascension to League of Nations ‘mandatory power’ status had an unanticipated impact on the indigenous communities.
+However, the events between the British government issuing of the Balfour Declaration in 1917 and its ascension to League of Nations ‘mandatory power’ status had an unanticipated impact on the indigenous communities.
 Arab nationalism in the Levant took on a more coherent form organisationally; the Declaration had a galvanising and unifying effect on Syrians and Palestinians.
 It was a pivotal point around which Palestinian resistance coalesced, and from which the drive for independence continues to this day.

 The Prime Minister has produced a statement more retrogressive and imperial in outlook than a Declaration written during the peak of the British Empire.